ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

 1. Enable the Embedded Terraform server role.
 2. Add a source control repository that contains your templates.
-3. Add credentials for your cloud providers.
+3. Add credentials to access the repository.
-4. Create a Service Catalog item with the wanted Terraform template.
+4. Create a Service Catalog item with the desired Terraform template.

 ### Enabling the Embedded Terraform Server Role

 In {{ site.data.product.title_short }}, the Embedded Terraform server role is disabled by default.
-Enable this server role to use Terraform Automation Inside.
+Enable this server role to use Embedded Terraform (OpenTofu).

 To enable the Embedded Terraform Server Role, use the following steps:

 1. Browse to the settings menu, and click **Configuration** > **Settings**.
-2. Select the wanted server under **Zones**.
+2. Select the desired server under **Zones**.
 3. Set the **Server Role** for **Embedded Terraform** to `On`.

 ### Verifying the Embedded Terraform worker state